 Learning Objectives: Factors and means that go into the decision of whether to implement cogeneration at your facility.

 Who Should Attend?
-Plant staff, plant managers, municipality decision makers.
+Plant staff, plant managers, municipal decision makers.

-Organized by Joel Borchers POM Commmittee (Clean Water Services) and Christina Davenport (Resouroce Recovery Commmitee (City of Bend) Moderated by Susan Hildreth, Residuals & Biosolids Committee (King County)
+Organized by Joel Borchers POM Committee (Clean Water Services) and Christina Davenport (Resource Recovery Commitee (City of Bend) Moderated by Susan Hildreth, Residuals & Biosolids Committee (King County) and Christina Davenport.

 Agenda and Presentations